-Officer Julie Carbon and Officer Tom Wilson are certified as a Child Passenger Safety Technicians by the National Child Passenger Certification Training Program.
-Officers are available to install and inspect car seats for free, by appointment.
-You can contact either officer at the number or email address listed to the right or call or text dispatch at 608-824-7300.
+Officers Jake Ungerer and Tom Wilson are certified as a Child Passenger Safety Technician by the National Child Passenger Certification Training Program.
+They are available to install and inspect car seats for free, by appointment.
+You can contact either of them at the numbers or email addresses listed to the right.
 Please have the current height, weight & age of your child(ren) and bring the vehicle owners’ manual and car seat manual to the appointment.

 Engineers are working hard to ensure that cars and car seats are designed to keep kids as safe as possible, but it’s up to every parent to take full advantage of these innovations by making sure car seats and booster seats are used and installed correctly.
 Here’s what you need to know to ensure that your most precious cargo is safe in cars:

 Road injuries are the leading cause of preventable deaths and injuries to children in the United States.
 Correctly used child safety seats can reduce the risk of death by as much as 71 percent.

 Seventy-three percent of car seats are not used or installed correctly, so before you hit the road, check your car seat.
 Here’s a quick car seat checklist to help you out.
 If you are having even the slightest trouble, questions or concerns, certified child passenger safety technicians are able to help or even double check your work.
 Click here to search for a certified child passenger safety technician near you.

 Learn how to install your car seat for free.
 Safe Kids hosts car seat inspection events across the country where certified technicians can help make sure your car seat is properly installed.
 They will teach you so that you can always be sure your car seat is used correctly.
 Find a Safe Kids car seat checkup event near you.